splynx/powerlynx-doc/finance/login_with_voucher_code.md

 ## Enable "Access code" method for specific Location

-As we generated vouchers for specific location we must to enable **Login using access code** in this location.
+As we generated vouchers for specific location we must to enable **Access code** method in this location.

-Navigate to your location settings and open the `Payment gateways` tab and enable **Login using access code**.
+Navigate to your location settings and open the `Payment gateways` tab and enable **Access code**.

 ![Enabling](images/enable_access_code_feature.png){data-zoomable}